brachbach/frontendCalendar/README.md

 Adding on:
 -date validation
--calendar - like view of some sort, whether it's more like a monthly view (no specific positions for dates) or more like a daily view (dates positioned by start/end times)
+-calendar-like view of some sort, whether it's more like a monthly view (no specific positions for dates) or more like a daily view (dates positioned by start/end times)
--clear form on submit
+--I'm thinking maybe a weekly view, shows the current week M-Sun, and the events you have on each day --should allow you to flip through to other weeks --should eventually sort by time

+-make a calendar component
+-which will have a day component
+-for each day, find all the matching events
+-might make sense to start with figuring out how I'm going to get the days in a week

 -use redux